Mobility & Transportation

 https://maptionnaire.com/luxplan-involves-more-residents-in-sustainable-mobility-planning

-To effectively engage the local population and gather valuable data for a municipal mobility plan, Luxplan opted for digitizing citizen engagement with Maptionnaire.
+To effectively engage the local community and gather valuable data for a municipal mobility plan, Luxplan opted for digitizing community engagement with Maptionnaire.
 Its interactive map-based surveys engaged more people than would have been possible with in-person means and provided planners with digitized data for working on the mobility plan.
 Additionally, Luxplan realized that digital engagement increases commitment and more residents take interest in subsequent participation activities.

 Designing a Mobility Network in a Rural Municipality in Luxembourg

 Luxembourg is a small country in the heart of Europe with a population of about 640,000 people, and nevertheless, the country has mobility problems like everywhere else.
-There isa lot of congestion, particularly due to cross-border traffic, as well as high dependency on cars.
+There is a lot of congestion, particularly due to cross-border traffic, as well as high dependency on cars.

 At the same time, the government puts a lot of effort into promoting sustainable mobility: for example, the National Mobility Plan for 2035 addresses these issues.
 Also, Luxembourg is the first country to introduce free public transport for everyone.
-Yet there are still areas that require improvements of their local mobility networks, and Luxplan, an engineering consultancy firm within the LSC Engineering Group, works with one of such municipalities.
+Yet there are still areas that require improvements of their local mobility networks, and Luxplan, an engineering consultancy firm within the LSC Engineering Group, works with one such municipality.

 The municipality invited Luxplan to create a mobility plan that would solve a set of problems identified by the College of Aldermen: speed hazards, unattractiveness of public transport, issues with pedestrian safety, and lack of accessibility.

 But the main challenge is that the municipality is in a rural area.
 So, there is a lack of infrastructure and connectivity with the main parts of the country.
 There is also a behavioral preference towards driving.
-How do you tackle citizen engagement in rural planning?
+How do you tackle community engagement in rural planning?

-Managing Citizen Engagement in Rural Areas
+Managing Community Engagement in Rural Areas

-Maptionnaire Citizen Engagement Platform helped Luxplan reimagine this process by moving public participation and data collection stages to a digital space.
+The Maptionnaire Community Engagement Platform helped Luxplan reimagine this process by moving public participation and data collection stages to a digital space.
 Luxplan designed an engagement survey that combined traditional and map-based elements which residents could fill in and contribute to infrastructure solutions from the comfort of their homes — instead of heading to a meeting.

 Luxplan’s engagement strategy in the mobility project